mariadb-corporation/mdbci/docs/src/products/using_clustrix_product.md

-# Clustrix
+# Xpand

-MDBCI supports installing Clustrix on virtual machines.
+MDBCI supports installing Xpand on virtual machines.

 You can specify two product versions:
 * Standard version.
 Version consists of 3 digits separated by dots.
 For example `9.1.3`